codacy/pulse-user-docs/docs/metrics/accelerate.md

 | Elite                 | Less than 1 hour           |

 ## Change failure rate

+Percentage of deployments causing a failure in production (e.g., service impairment or unplanned outage) and that subsequently require remediation.

 Number of `deployments` that caused `incidents` / Number of `deployments`.